-0003 Understand procedures for selecting, adapting, modifying, designing, and administering various types of formal and informal assessments used with students with mild to moderate disabilities.
+0003 Understand procedures for selecting, adapting, modifying, designing, and administering various types of formal and informal assessments used with students with severe developmental disabilities.

-- 3.1 Demonstrate knowledge of basic assessment terminology and specialized terminology used in the assessment of students with mild to moderate disabilities and knowledge of the characteristics, uses, and limitations of various types of formal, informal, and alternative assessments used with students with mild to moderate disabilities. - 3.2 Apply knowledge of strategies for selecting, adapting, and modifying assessments for students with mild to moderate disabilities, including the assessment of students with mild to moderate disabilities who are nonverbal students or English language learners. - 3.3 Apply knowledge of strategies and procedures for administering assessments, including strategies for using technology, the principles of universal design for learning (UDL), and procedures to avoid bias during the assessment process.
+- 3.1 Demonstrate knowledge of basic assessment terminology and specialized terminology used in the assessment of students with severe developmental disabilities and the characteristics, uses, and limitations of various types of formal, informal, and alternative assessments used with students with severe developmental disabilities. - 3.2 Apply knowledge of strategies for selecting, adapting, and modifying assessments for students with severe developmental disabilities, including the assessment of nonverbal students and English language learners with severe developmental disabilities. - 3.3 Apply knowledge of strategies and procedures for administering assessments, including strategies for using technology; the principles of universal design for learning (UDL); and procedures to avoid bias during the assessment process.